Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

-Unsurprisingly, the first row matches the output from the \texttt{regress} command.
-In this case, the CV$_{\tn1}$ and CV$_{\tn3}$ standard errors are noticeably different, with the latter being considerably larger.
-The second table from \texttt{summclust} may provide some insight as to why this is so.
-It reports summary statistics for $N_g$, $L_g$, $L_{gj}$, and $\beta_{j}^{(g)}$.
+In the first table for this example, the CV$_{\tn1}$ and CV$_{\tn3}$ standard errors are noticeably different, with the latter being considerably larger.
+However, in the second table, where the two singular subsamples are dropped, the CV$_{\tn3}$ standard error becomes much smaller.

+The ``Cluster Variability'' table from \texttt{summclust} (below) provides insight into what is happening.
+It reports summary statistics for $N_g$, $L_g$, $L_{gj}$, and~$\hat\beta_{j}^{(g)}$.
+Whenever singular subsamples are dropped, two sets of statistics are shown for~$\hat\beta_{j}^{(g)}$.
+The first (second-last column) uses all the jackknife subsamples with a generalized inverse standard error.
+The second (final column) uses only the non-singular subsamples.
+We can see that the largest value of $\hat\beta_{j}^{(g)}$ is considerably smaller (and therefore more different from the other values) when none of the subsamples is dropped.
+This explains why the CV$_{\tn3}$ standard error is larger in the first table above than in the second one.